User-Centered Design (UCD): How to Design for People, Not Just Pixels

 User-Centered Design (UCD): How to Design for People, Not Just Pixels - Clay

-What is User-Centered Design (UCD)?
+What Is User-Centered Design (UCD)?

-User-centered design (UCD) is a design process that pays attention to the experience of users as they are designed for them.
+User-centered design (UCD) is a design process that pays attention to users' experiences as they are designed for them.
 It stresses putting users’ interests first when making things or systems, among other categories.
-It involves looking at people from when they first met with us until we get feedback after they use our offers, including all their needs, plans, desires, and conduct.

-UCD has become increasingly important in product and service development as organizations focus solely on product features or profit margins to improve user experience.
-Consequently, creating usable and desirable products hinged on user comments constitutes the essence of this strategy compared with the traditional model based on R & D, where there was no need for user centered design approach (UCD).
+Consequently, creating usable and desirable products hinged on user comments constitutes the essence of this strategy compared with the traditional model based on R&D, where there was no need for a user-centered design approach (UCD).

 This way, organizations can create better products that meet real customer needs — resulting in successful sales and usability metrics like satisfaction scores.